DavidVorick/CodeCommit/UserSpecification.md

 Then the response needs to be parsed, any code needs to be updated, and the build needs to be run again, repeating the cycle as necessary until up to three repair queries total have been attempted.
+The build script outputs should be logged at 'logs/[date]/repair-query-[n]-build.txt'.

 Each time that a new repair query is attempted, only the latest file replacements are presented.
 That means if a subsequent response replaces a file